paketo-buildpacks/git/README.md

 # Paketo Git Buildpack
-The Paketo Git Buildpack is a Cloud Native Buildpack that retreives `git` metadata and preforms `git` operations.
+The Paketo Git Buildpack is a Cloud Native Buildpack that retrieves `git` metadata and performs `git` operations.

 ## Behavior
 This buildpack uses the `git` dependency off of the stack that it is running on top of.
 The Git buildpack will only participate if there is a valid `.git` directory in the application source directory.